Best Ethical Investment Funds: Our Top Picks In 2022

 - Base of the pyramid (addressing the needs of the world’s poorest populations)

-The fund has made the news recently as it is one of the major backers behind the the US biotechnology company “Moderna” which has sent stock markets rallying with news of a promising early trial for its experimental Covid-19 vaccine.
+This fund made was one of the major backers behind the the US biotechnology company “Moderna” makers of a Covid-19 vaccine.

-The funds largest exposure is to the health care sector (35%), while its top 10 holdings include Tesla, Alphabet, and Taiwan Semiconductor Manufacturing Company.
+The funds largest exposure is to the health care sector (35%), while its top 10 holdings include Tesla, Moderna, and Shopify.

 The fund has an ongoing charge of 0.53% pa.